 An aneurysm clip

-Plan to spend approximately 1 to 1.5 hours with us.
-The length of time will depend on the type of exam your healthcare provider has ordered.
+Most MRI patients should plan to spend 60 minutes at our facility.
+The length of appointment time will depend on the type of MRI exam your healthcare provider has ordered.

 Results are available within 24 - 48 hours.